-Assemblies are weekly, alternating between in person and virtual.
+Community and Year Group Assemblies for Key Stage 4 and Key Stage 5 take place over a fortnightly timetable.
 There are usually several non-school uniform days every school year.
 On these days students are invited to attend school in their own clothes in exchange for £1 which goes towards one of their chosen charities, this is payable via parentpay.